 On an isolated small family farm midway up the coast of Maine, I found the power of getting in touch with nature and the natural order of things, and felt a strong inspiring wonder looking at the cosmos above my head at night outside of my small one room cabin at the edge of the woods.
 I felt my previous depression and nihilism dissipate and felt a strong love for life, and I began developing a personal philosophy based around this love for being alive and the hatred of destructiveness towards life.
 The philosophy was based around overcoming nihilism through developing a deep wonder and connection with the universe, recognizing certain subjective understandings of what brings true happiness, and the importance of tying in self-actualization with work.
 These were ideas I had been developing for years, but finally got to experience first hand and fully understand on the farm.

-I left Maine in July, worked on another farm in Western Mass through September, and after being presented with an opportunity to live cheaply in Brooklyn NY, I moved there on October 1st 2015 to focus directly on organizing and writing down my thoughts.
+I left Maine later that year and that experience sparked me to work on other farms and I am in the process of starting my own farm.
+I also have focused on organizing and writing down my thoughts.
 Some time in the fall of 2015 I experienced a breakthrough when I discovered/created the concept of the duality of human nature and I knew right away that it had the potential to be something very important with far-reaching applications.
-One year later, after much suffering and hopelessness due to my growing understanding of all the destructiveness in the world, my all-pervasive disgust for modern society, and my difficulty in getting my thoughts organized onto paper, I managed to complete the first draft of the book in November 2016.
+After much suffering and hopelessness due to my growing understanding of all the destructiveness in the world, my all-pervasive disgust for modern society, and my difficulty in getting my thoughts organized onto paper, I managed to complete the first draft of the book in November 2016.
 From the initial idea of the duality of human nature, I delved into many unforeseen aspects of human nature and the construction of society, and I believe I have created a piece of work with a variety of revolutionary and important concepts.
 I have made countless edits to the book over the years in order to perfect my message and continue to edit it to this day (2022).